wp-plugins/influx/readme.txt

 = What about support? =

-Please your normal Influx support channels
+Please use your normal Influx support channels

 == Changelog ==

+= 0.1.1 =
+Change minimum version and fix typo

 = 0.1 =
 This is the first release of the plugin with planner integration.